 To-do lists are a great way to keep yourself focused on a daily basis.
 Some people prefer to make their to-do lists in the evening for the next day, while others prefer to make them each morning.
 It's often helpful to list your daily tasks in order of priority.
 Cross off each task once it has been completed-you may be surprised at how rewarding that can be.
 You may want to consider setting aside some time each day to do schoolwork and research.
 If you're a full-time student, perhaps you will want to designate a few days a week to work on assignments from each class.
 Blocking out your time this way, so that you are working on just one course's assignments, on a given day, may provide you with stronger focus and continuity in your studies.

-You will find some things that you simply cannot plan for, that may cause you to have to rearrange your calendar a bit.
-And do not be afraid to say "no" when it comes to taking on additional activities and responsibilities—you're not a superhero!
+No matter how detailed your self-scheduling is, you should always remember to remain flexible.
+You'll find some things that you simply cannot plan for, that may cause you to have to rearrange your calendar a bit.
+And don't be afraid to say no when it comes to taking on additional activities and responsibilities—you're not a superhero!

 While you’re learning better time management, make sure to add scholarship searching to your schedule.
 It’s never too late to find free money to pay for your grad program!